• Skip to primary navigation

 • Rice vinegar: I used brown rice vinegar, but you could use regular rice vinegar.
 It adds a sweet acidic taste.

 • Lime juice: Adds a bright tart flavor.
 When I originally published this recipe I used key limes, but you could use any variety.
-They weren't available when I republished.
+They weren't available when I republished this recipe.

 Filling